ssuntoso/calendar-web-app/README.md

 # Calender Web App
 This app is design to allow user to have a schedule planner.
-It will send reminder 15 minutes before the event.
+It will send reminder **15 minutes before the event**.

 ## Demo & Documentation
 This applocation is deployed to Google Cloud using Cloud Run service at [https://calendar-app-114734088432.asia-east2.run.app](https://calendar-app-114734088432.asia-east2.run.app).